windingtree/org.id/assets/usecases.md

 # OrgId Use-Cases
-A list of use-case that can be applied to the OrgId smart contact usage
+A list of use-cases that can be applied to the OrgId smart contact

 ## Actors